deep-voxel/automatic_pulmonary_lobe_segmentation_using_deep_learning/README.md

 ![Python 2.7](https://img.shields.io/badge/python-2.7-green.svg)

 # AUTOMATIC PULMONARY LOBE SEGMENTATION USING DEEP LEARNING
 This is a repo for the 50 annotated CT scans for pulmonary lobe segmentation study.
+The paper has been accepted for the 2019 IEEE International Symposium on Biomedical Imaging (ISBI 2019)

 ## License